-- Factor B-4.
+Factor B-4.
 Science resiliency.
 This factor includes both developmental and operational resiliency.

 Developmental resiliency includes the approach to descoping the Baseline Science Mission to the Threshold Science Mission in the event that development problems force reductions in scope.
-Operational resiliency includes the ability to withstand adverse circumstances, the capability to degrade gracefully, and the potential to recover from anomalies in flight. - Factor B-5.
+Operational resiliency includes the ability to withstand adverse circumstances, the capability to degrade gracefully, and the potential to recover from anomalies in flight.

+Factor B-5.
 Probability of science team success.
 This factor will be evaluated by assessing the experience, expertise, and organizational structure of the science team and the mission design in light of any proposed instruments.
-The role of each Co-Investigator will be evaluated for necessary contributions to the proposed investigation; the inclusion of Co-Is who do not have a well defined and appropriate role may be cause for downgrading during evaluation. - Factor B-6.
-Merit of any Science Enhancement Options (SEOs), if proposed.
-This factor includes assessing the appropriateness of activities selected to enlarge the science impact of the mission; the potential of the selected activities to enlarge the science impact of the mission; and the appropriate costing of the selected activities.
-The peer review panel will inform NASA whether the evaluation of the proposed SEO(s) impacted the overall rating for scientific implementation merit and feasibility.
-Lack of an SEO will have no impact on the overall rating for scientific implementation merit and feasibility. - Factor B-7.
-Merit of any Technology Demonstration Opportunities (TDOs), if proposed.
-This factor includes assessing the potential of the TDO(s) to enlarge the science impact of the mission, the value to future missions of demonstrating the selected technology, and the risk to the mission science objectives posed by the TDO.
-There will be no penalty for any inherent higher technical risk of the TDO itself.
+The role of each Co-Investigator will be evaluated for necessary contributions to the proposed investigation; the inclusion of Co-Is who do not have a well-defined and appropriate role may be cause for downgrading during evaluation.
+The inclusion of career development opportunities to train the next generation science leaders will also be evaluated.

-- Factor A-3 defined in Section 7.2.2 of the AO will be re-evaluated as a factor for Scientific Implementation Merit and Feasibility; it has been renumbered as Factor B-8. - Factor B-8.
-Likelihood of scientific success.
-This factor includes how well the anticipated measurements support the goals and objectives; the adequacy of the anticipated data to complete the investigation and meet the goals and objectives; and the appropriateness of the mission requirements for guiding development and ensuring scientific success.

-- A new evaluation factor that is not described in the AO and was not evaluated for Step 1 proposals will also be included.
-This factor will be evaluated for the CSRs in addition to the factors specified in Section 7.2.3 and Section 7.2.2 of the AO repeated or updated above as Factors B-1 through B-8. - Factor B-9.
+• A new evaluation factor that is not described in the AO and was not evaluated for Step 1 proposals will also be included.
+This factor will be evaluated for the CSRs in addition to the factors specified in Section 7.2.3 and Section 7.2.2 of the AO repeated or updated above as Factors B-1 through B-5.

+Factor B-6.
 Maturity of proposed Level 1 science requirements and Level 2 project requirements.
 This factor includes assessment of whether the Level 1 requirements are mature enough to guide the achievement the objectives of the Baseline Science Mission and the Threshold Science Mission, and whether the Level 2 requirements are consistent with the Level 1 requirements.
 The CSR will be evaluated for whether the requirements are stated in unambiguous, objective, quantifiable, and verifiable terms that do not conflict.
 The CSR will be evaluated for the adequacy, sufficiency, and completeness of the Level 1 and Level 2 requirements, including their utility for evaluating the capability of the instruments and other systems to achieve the mission objectives.
 The stability of the Level 1 science requirements and Level 2 project requirements will be assessed including whether the requirements are ready, upon initiation of phase B, to be placed under configuration control with little or no expected modifications for the lifecycle of the mission.